mbeddr/mps-build-backends/README.md

 This project contains the following subprojects:

-* `project-loader` – a library for command-line utilities providing a function to load MPS with specified plugins and macros, open a project, and execute code in the context of the project.
+* `project-loader` – a library for command-line utilities providing a function to load MPS with specified plugins and macros, and execute code in the context of a running MPS instance, optionally with a particular project open.
 * `execute-generators` – a command line tool to execute the MPS generator on given models.
 * `modelcheck` – a command line tool to check given models or modules for errors.
 * `integration-tests` – tests that exercise `execute-generators` and `modelcheck` on sample projects.